-Assessment is criterion-related with schools setting their own subject assessment tasks that are marked internally.
+Assessment is criterion-based with schools setting their own subject assessment tasks that are marked internally.
 Students also complete a Personal Project that is marked internally and then externally moderated and validated by the IBO.
-The 2017 results for both schools are again very strong.
+The 2021 results for both schools are again very strong.
 Highlights include:

 We are pleased with the individual achievements of students in our Learning Support Centres (LSCs).
 Students took a range of external qualifications appropriate to their needs.
 These include: BTEC awards, (I)GCSEs, Edexcel Entry Level awards and the ASDAN Personal Development Programme awards.